 The LTBWSS was commissioned in September 2017.
-The scheme currently has a capacity of 55 Ml/day with the option to upgrade the scheme to 110 Ml/day.
-At its termination point, there is a supply into the Mvoti Balancing Reservoir and into the North Coast Supply System.
-A series of pressure control valves ensure that the pressure into the North Cost Supply System does not exceed the pressure rating of the NCP-2.
-En-route to the Mvoti Balancing Reservoir there are off-takes to Nwazi, Sakamkhanye, Nonoti, Zinkwazi, Saunders Street Reservoir and Blythedale.
+The scheme currently has a capacity of 55 M l /day with the option to upgrade the scheme to 110 M l /day.
+At its termination point, there is a supply into the Mvoti Balancing Reservoir and into Honolulu Reservoir via the NCP-2 pipeline.
+At the connection point, a pressure control valve is installed to ensure that the pressure does not exceed the pressure rating of the NCP-2.
+The Lower Thukela pipeline has off-takes to Nkwazi, Sakamkhanye, Nonoti, Zinkwazi, Saunders Street Reservoir and Blythedale.